Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Fairness of Nash Equilibria of Round-Robin

 For the sake of presentation, we defer the proof of the lemma to the end of this section (as it needs an additional technical lemma that is itself quite long) and move to the proofs of Theorems \ref{thm:main_theorem_for_n} and \ref{thm:best_response}.
 In fact, given Lemma \ref{lem:main_lemma}, the two theorems are not hard to prove.

-\begin{proof}[Proof of Theorem \ref{thm:best_response}] Consider an arbitrary instance $\mathcal{I}=(N,M,\mathbf{v})$ and assume that the input of Round-Robin is $\,\mathbf{b} = (\bm{b}_1, \bm{b}_2, \ldots, \bm{b}_n)$, where $\bm{b}_1$ is a best response of agent 1 to $\mathbf{b}_{-i} = (\bm{b}_2, \ldots, \bm{b}_n)$ according to her valuation function $v_1$.
+\begin{proof}[Proof of Theorem \ref{thm:best_response}.]
+Consider an arbitrary instance $\mathcal{I}=(N,M,\mathbf{v})$ and assume that the input of Round-Robin is $\,\mathbf{b} = (\bm{b}_1, \bm{b}_2, \ldots, \bm{b}_n)$, where $\bm{b}_1$ is a best response of agent 1 to $\mathbf{b}_{-i} = (\bm{b}_2, \ldots, \bm{b}_n)$ according to her valuation function $v_1$.
 Let $(A_1, \dots,A_n)$ be the output of Round-Robin$(\mathbf{b})$.
 In order to apply Lemma \ref{lem:main_lemma}, we need $v_1$ to induce a strict preference ranking over the goods.
-For the sake of presentation, we assume here that this is indeed the case, and we treat the general case formally in Appendix \ref{app:strict-vs-ties}.
+For the sake of presentation, we assume here that this is indeed the case, and we treat the general case formally in the Appendix, as it needs an additional technical lemma (Lemma \ref{lem:ties}).
 So, we now consider the hypothetical scenario implied by Lemma \ref{lem:main_lemma} in this case: keeping agents 2 through $n$ fixed, suppose that the valuation function of agent 1 is the function $v_1^*$ given by the lemma, and her bid $\bm{b}_1^*$ is the truthful bid for $v_1^*$.
 The first part of Lemma \ref{lem:main_lemma} guarantees that the output of Round-Robin$(\bm{b}_1^*, \mathbf{b}_{-i})$ remains $(A_1,\dots,A_n)$.

-It is known that, no matter what others bid, if the agent with the highest priority (here agent 1 with $v^*_1$) reports her true values to Round-Robin, the resulting allocation is \ef from her perspective (see, e.g., the proof of Theorem 12.2 in \cite{Markakis17-survey}).
-In our hypothetical scenario this is the case for agent 1 and it translates into having $v_1^*(A_1)\ge v_1^*(A_i)$ for all $i \in N$.
-Then the second and third parts of the lemma imply that $v_1(A_1)\ge v_1(A_i)$ for all $i \in N$, i.e., agent 1 does not envy any bundle in the original instance. \end{proof}
+According to Lemma \ref{lem:ef1_of_RR}, no matter what others bid, if agent 1 (the agent with the highest priority here) reports her true values (i.e., according to $v^*_1$) to Round-Robin, the resulting allocation is \ef from her perspective.
+In our hypothetical scenario this translates into having $v_1^*(A_1)\ge v_1^*(A_i)$ for all $i \in N$.
+Then the second and third parts of Lemma \ref{lem:main_lemma} imply that $v_1(A_1)\ge v_1(A_i)$ for all $i \in N$, i.e., agent 1 does not envy any bundle in the original instance. \end{proof}

 Having shown Theorem \ref{thm:best_response}, the proof of Theorem \ref{thm:main_theorem_for_n} is of similar flavour to the proof on Round-Robin producing \efo allocations in the non-strategic setting \cite{Markakis17-survey}.